reimagined/resolve/docs/read-side.md

   }
 ```

-ReSolve provides a unified API to manage data in storage (this code works with any supported storage type). **Read Model Adapters** provide the internal logic a Read Model uses to communicate with DBMSs.
+ReSolve exposes a unified API to manage data in storage (this code works with any supported storage type). **Read Model Adapters** implements the internal logic a Read Model uses to communicate with DBMSs.

 We recommend that you store Read Model data in a denormalized form so that your Read Models are optimized for query performance.

-## Updating a Read Model via Projection Functions
+## Updating a Read Model with Projection Functions

 A projection function is used to accumulate the event data in a **Read Model storage**.
 Each projection function receives the storage object and event information.
 The event information includes the aggregateID, timestamp, and payload.